wfeng5-stat6250/course_questions_wiki/README.md

 - Question (WF): what does it look like to have program statements that are not conformed to the rules of the SAS language?
 - Answer (WF): You would get syntax error.

+- Question (SK): What is the way to figure out,where the logic error is and how can we rectify it without knowing the error log?
+- Answer: TBD

 \[Chapter 3, Problem 7\]
 - Question (WF): What do you do to fix misspelled words in SAS statements?
 - Answer (WF): SAS is statistics, not word processing.
 You need to use an external spellchecker.